What is Dead Stock?

-In order to quickly move dead stock, you could host a sales event listing all your dead stock on the website and ensuring it’s available in your bricks and mortar store locations.
+If you’re wondering how to get rid of dead stock quickly, you could host a sales event listing all your dead stock on the website and ensuring it’s available in your bricks and mortar store locations.
 Make sure to advertise the discounts to customers in as many ways as possible, including email.

 While you may not increase profit margins by doing this, you will be generating a type of cash flow while freeing up space on those shelves, so you can fill them with more profitable items.

 If you’re discounting, start off smaller – e.g., a 20% discount – and if this isn’t working, make the discounts bigger.
 Flash sales can be a good way to instil urgency in customers, but make sure it’s high-impact.
-Not only can this help you liquidate excess stock, but increase your customer base.
+Not only can this help you liquidate excess stock, but it’s also a good way to increase your customer base.